 Can I use public transportation to see these drives?

-Yes, Oahu’s bus system can reach many scenic spots, but it’s slower and may require transfers.
 Start early to beat crowds, avoid rush hours (7–9 a.m., 3–6 p.m.), and bring snacks, water, and sunscreen.
 For a hassle-free experience, consider a private driver-guide or rental car.

-Are rental cars recommended?
+Are rental cars recommended on these drives?

-Absolutely — a standard rental car works for all main and bonus routes.
 Four-wheel drive is unnecessary.
 Always use pullouts safely, watch for cyclists and wildlife, and be cautious in fog, rain, or on wet coastal roads.
 Follow all posted signs and respect restricted or private areas.

 What are the benefits of group or private tours?